-Performance standards should reflect the core business and technical competencies identified by FAI at https://www.fai.gov/sites/default/files/2014-5-7-Contracting-Competency-Model.pdf.
+Performance standards should reflect the core business and technical competencies identified by FAI at https://fai.gov/certification/fac-c/fac-c-competencies.
 The Individual Development Plan is a tool that should be used as part of the process of establishing performance standards.
-The IDP should reflect the employee's most recent performance appraisal and identify any education, training, or special assignments needed to improve performance or maintain the current acceptable level of performance.
+The Individual Development Plan should reflect the employee's most recent performance appraisal and identify any education, training, or special assignments needed to improve performance or maintain the current acceptable level of performance.
 Acquisition offices are encouraged to work with their servicing Human Resource Office in establishing performance plans.